-Black bears tend to make their dens in caverns, huge upright hollow trees, stony protrudes, under a pile of leaves and branches, and the decomposing trunks of wood.
-Their preferred place to stay during the day is large trees with immense and open branches.
+Black bears make their dens in caves, giant upright hollow trees, stony protrudes under a pile of leaves and branches, or the decomposing trunks of wood.
+Their preferred place to stay during the day is large trees with big open limbs.

 How Long Does a Black Bear Live?

-The lifespan of a black bear is about 18 to 20 years in the forest, but there was a captive bear who lived 39 years.
-The reason for his long life was that he would eat natural and organic food, while the bears who eat non-natural human food tend to die early in captivity.
+A black bear’s lifespan is about 18 to 20 years in the wild, but a captive bear can live for almost 40 years.
+The diet of captive bears is usually made up of natural and organic food, while bears who eat non-natural human food tend to die earlier in captivity.

 What Color Is A Black Bears Fur?

-There are some black bears, which have a white and deep blue lining, and these are named the glacier bear” and kermode respectively.
+Some black bears have a white and deep blue lining, named the glacier bear and kermode.
 Kermode bears live across the north-central coast of Vancouver Island and north-western Canada.

-The American black bears have multiple layers of dense and shaggy fur that helps them stay warm in the cold months of winter although their fur is more prolonged, deeper, rough, a bit bristly, and coarse in contrast to a dog’s coat.
+American black bears have multiple layers of dense shaggy fur that help them stay warm in the cold months of winter.
+Their skin is more profound, rougher, bristly, and coarse than a dog’s coat.

 How Many Toes Does A Black Bear Have?

-The American black bear’s paws are round, flat, huge, and look like humans besides the biggest toe on their feet.
+American black bears’ paws are round, flat, and huge, and they look like humans, besides the biggest toe on their feet.
 They have five toes on both the back and front legs.
-The pad on the bottom of the paw contains fur which helps them in cold temperatures.
+The pad on the bottom of the paw contains fur, which helps them in cold temperatures.

-Their front feet are more rectangular compared to their back feet.
-The heel pads are so strong that when they put their feet on the muddy surfaces, the track marks of the heel pads become visible.
-The measurement of the front feet is 4 to 8 inches long and 3.25 to 6 inches broad.
-The back feet measurement is 5-9 inches long and 3.5 to 6 inches broad.
+The front feet are more rectangular compared to their back feet.
+The heel pads are so strong that their track marks become visible when they put their feet on muddy surfaces.
+The measurement of the front foot is 4 to 8 inches long and 3.25 to 6 inches broad.
+The back feet measure 5-9 inches long and 3.5 to 6 inches wide.

 Black bears usually stroll but may additionally run, stride or sprint.
 They roam around in a fast stroll.
-The stroll is normally in the range of 19 to 28 inches length of pace and 8 to 14 inches path width.
-While in a sprint, the length of pace is typically 25 to 30 inches.
-The length of all 4 feet altogether is generally 38 to 50 inches long.
+The stroll is generally between 19-28 inches long and 8-14 inches wide.
+While in a sprint, the pace size is typically 25-30 inches.
+The height of all 4 feet is generally 38-50 inches long.

 How Tall is a Black Bear?

-The adult black bears have a height of approximately 3-4 feet when they stand on four feet, but when they stand on two feet in an upright position, they may look up to 7 feet tall.
+Adult black bears have a height of approximately 1.2-1.5 meters (3-4 feet) when they stand on all fours, but they may look up to 2.13 meters (7 feet tall) when they stand upright.

 How Big was the Largest Black Bear?

-The largest American black bear was a male residing in New Brunswick, which was shot dead in November 1972, weighed around 409 kilograms or 902 pounds and heightened about 2.41 meters or 7.9 feet long.
+The largest American black bear was a male in New Brunswick, shot dead in November 1972.
+This massive bear weighed around 409 kilograms (901 lbs) and measured 2.4 meters (7.9 feet) long.

 How Big is a Black Bear Cub?